Skip to main content

 How are One Book, One San Diego titles selected?

-Book nominations take place in early spring and is design for maximum participation with forms being available online and on paper forms found at all library locations.
+Book nominations take place in early spring and are designed for maximum participation, with forms being available online and on paper forms found at all library locations.

-Once collected, these nominations are reviewed by the One Book Advisory Committee who then selects the titles that best represent the programs goals and criteria.
-This committee is comprised of representatives from KPBS, a collaborative of community partners, as well as college and high school educators, librarians and various other community representatives.
+Once collected, these nominations are reviewed by the One Book Advisory Committee, which then selects the titles that best represent the program's goals and criteria.
+This committee comprises representatives from KPBS, a collaborative group of community partners, college and high school educators, librarians, and various other community representatives.

 What are the book selection criteria?

-3. A professional review of a book is one that appears in a reputable publishing magazine, a major national newspaper, or a literary journal.
-Examples of professional reviews are found in: the New York Times, Los Angeles Times, San Francisco Chronicle, Publisher’s Weekly, Library Journal, Kirkus, Booklist, the Bloomsbury Review, the Gettysburg Review, the Iowa Review, etc. (Note that this list is not exhaustive, but is meant to provide examples of professional reviews.)
+3. A professional review of a book appears in a reputable publishing magazine, a major national newspaper, or a literary journal.
+Examples of professional reviews are found in the New York Times, Los Angeles Times, San Francisco Chronicle, Publisher’s Weekly, Library Journal, Kirkus, Booklist, the Bloomsbury Review, the Gettysburg Review, the Iowa Review, etc. (Note that this list is not exhaustive, but is meant to provide examples of professional reviews.)

 4. Published during or after 2019.